SVOIcom/tonswap-SC/README.md

 If you want to compile smart contracts - please check repository [https://github.com/SVOIcom/ton-testing-suite](https://github.com/SVOIcom/ton-testing-suite) \
 There you will find instructions and instruments for smart contract compilation and testing/deploying test swap pair and debot contracts.

+## Pre-deployed smart contracts for tests

+There are already deployed contracts.
+Information about them can be found here: [deployed contracts]() \
+This file contains information about TIP-3 tokens, TIP-3 token wallets, swap pairs and debot contracts, \
+as well as keys for controlling those contracts.

 If you have any questions - feel free to ask our team in [Telegram](https://t.me/tonswap) (or contact me in direct messages @pafaul).